saljam/webcam/README.md

 # Web Browser ← Camera

-A one-way camera stream using WebRTC.
+A one-way camera stream using the WebRTC native libraries.

 ## Building

-To build this you'll first need to checkout and build the WebRTC native libraries into the directory webrtc.
-(Or bind/symlink/etc. that to where it is.)

-http://www.webrtc.org/reference/getting-started can guide you through that.
+To use this package you have to run `make` first.
+That'll checkout the WebRTC source and build it.
+Make sure you've got the [prerequisite software](http://www.webrtc.org/native-code/development/prerequisite-sw).
+This usually takes a while.

-Once that's done go install should work as expected to produce the webcam binary.
+Once that's done go build should work as usual.

 ## Using

 Set up the stream handler by calling webcam.NewWebcam(), then register that with http.Handle().

-	stream := webcam.NewWebcam()
-	http.Handle(<prefix>, stream)
+	http.HandleFunc(<prefix>, webcam.HandleHTTP)

 You can copy the JS code in webcam/ui/plainindex.html.
 The webcam handler also serves a Polymer element  to make the client side easier.
 Any request URL path ending with "webrtc-stream.html" will be given the Polymer element declaration.
 For example, a complete index.html could be: